 Clinical Research Transparency Is Key

-As part of a recent study at Memorial Sloane Kettering Cancer Center, Americans were asked to explain their overall impressions of clinical trials.
+As part of a recent study at Memorial Sloane Kettering Cancer Center, Americans were asked to explain their overall impressions of research studies.
 The results were startling: only about 40 percent of those surveyed responded positively.
 From there, only 35 percent of participants said they were likely to enroll in eligible studies.
-After the study, participants who answered negatively were given more information about clinical trials – specifically, a brief written description of trial practices.
+After the study, participants who answered negatively were given more information about research studies – specifically, a brief written description of trial practices.
 After they received the information, 60 percent of respondents answered positively.

 Prioritize Community to Break Down Stigma